awslabs/service-workbench-on-aws/README.md

 ## Docusaurus

-You can now also launch the Service Workbench docusaurus website.
-Please follow the steps in docs/README.md
+You can now also view the solution's Docusaurus website.
+This is accessible from `<website-url>/docs`.

 ## License